arrayoutofbounds/softeng206_project/README.md

 Download a video or Audio

+Open the tools menu and click on the download menuitem.
 Enter the url of the audio or video in the given textfield of the download tab.
 Choose a destination folder (where your output file will go) Click download to start the download.
 If you want to cancel the download then press the cancel button.
 If you want to resume the download then click "Resume" when starting download again.